Top C# Interview Questions

 C#Dynamic TypesType Safety

 Dynamic type variables (`dynamic`) bypass compile-time type checking, resolved at runtime.
+Example:

 dynamic x = 10;